 - Enhance access to higher education at UA Little Rock and ensure student success overall

 - Develop, maintain, and strengthen the right mix of academic programs that will prepare students for viable career paths or career enhancements

 - Develop, maintain, and strengthen a campus research portfolio that applies our talent and expertise to real-life issues

 - Promote community engagement through our educational, research, and public service programs and projects, and through Trojan Athletics

 Each Student Affairs department* develops an annual plan by June 30 for the following fiscal year.
 These include at least three goals, with timelines and responsible parties, as well as detailed assessment plans for the year.
-All goals are aligned with both Student Affairs strategic priorities (listed above) and with UA Little Rock goals from the 2017 strategic plan.
+All goals are aligned with both Student Affairs priorities and with UA Little Rock priorities.
 Google spreadsheets are provided with a template to more easily complete the task.